Collect Slack Audit logs

 - A Google SecOps instance

-- Sign in to the Slack Admin Console for your Enterprise Grid organization.
+- Sign in to the Slack Admin Console with an Enterprise Grid Organization Owner or Admin account.

 - Click Create App.